Jail Ministry

 How We Do It

-Members of our churches are very generous with donations of supplies and volunteer their time for this ministry.
-Do you have pretty handwriting to prepare the Christmas Cards with the parents message to their child?
+Members of our churches are very generous with donations and volunteer their time for this ministry.
+Do you have pretty handwriting to prepare Cards for the inmates?
 We love to reach new volunteers and would love to hear from you, if you are interested!

 A Great Need

-Financial Donations are needed to purchase Christmas Cards, Gift Cards, Bibles and to cover the cost of mailing the Christmas packets to the children’s residence.
+Financial Donations are needed to purchase phone cards, video calls, socks, hygiene items, food, devotionals, pens and notebooks.
 Please designate monetary donations to be for the Jail Ministry.

 Donations may be mailed or delivered to: